cleancoindev/expload-unity-sample/README.md

 This is a simple app that using Unity implementaion of [Pravda DApp API](https://github.com/expload/pravda/blob/master/doc/dapp-api.md) for Expload Desktop.

+**Important note:**
+The generated code uses [Json .NET](https://www.newtonsoft.com/json) library for hadling Json.
+You can download Unity version of it from [AssetStore](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347).

 ## Structure of the repository
 `Assets` contains C# sources including:
  - [`ExploadUnityCodegen.cs`](Assets/ExploadUnityCodegen.cs) is auxiliary file for generated `Program.cs` that forms requests and parses responses of DApp API.